suvelocity/challengeme/API/webhooks.md

 ```
 With headers as such:
 {% highlight javascript %}
-{
-      eventName: 'Submitted Challenge'|'Started Challenge';
-      userName: string;
-      userMail:string;
-      challengeId: number;
-      challengeName: string;
-      submissionState?: 'FAIL'|'SUCCESS';
-      team: string;
-    }
+Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6Ikp // the word "Bearer" followed by your webhook token
 {% endhighlight %}

 ### Response
 A successful request will receive an array with event names

-## Get All Events registered to a Team
+## Get All Events registered to a Teams on a token
-to get a list of all the events you can register to, send a `GET` request to:
+to get a list of all the events that are registered by a tean, send a `GET` request to:
 ```
 GET http://35.239.15.221:8080/api/v1/webhooks/events/registered/:teamId
 ```